 When asked what type of strain (indica, sativa, hybrid, or CBD-forward) they last consumed, almost half of Canadians had no idea.
-This might be because users don’t have access to that information, or don’t really care about it.
+This could result from users not having access to that information, or not caring about it.

 We also ask users about their knowledge of legal cannabis brands.
 About 40% of cannabis consumers were not aware of any legal cannabis brands from a list of over 100.
 Over 55% of cannabis users were not able to identify which cannabis brands they had ever tried.
 Also, 60% didn’t know which brands they had consumed in the past 4 weeks.
 These metrics suggest a huge lack of brand knowledge across the market, despite significant advertising spend by large brands.

 How much does consumers’ knowledge affect their purchase decisions?

 In addition to asking cannabis consumers about their consumption and purchases, we also ask them how they felt about their purchase.
 Almost 70% of cannabis buyers are somewhat or very confident in their purchase.
 This is surprising given the number of consumers who report not knowing the type of strain they consumed or brands they’ve tried.
 Less than 10% of cannabis buyers report any kind of uncertainty about their purchase.